mayaeliza/Election_Analysis/README.md

 ## Election-Audit Results:
 -The Election-Audit Results can be found in the election_analysis.txt file.

 The analysis of the election show that:

--There were 369,711 votes cast in the election.
+There were 369,711 votes cast in the election.

--The candidates were:
+The candidates were:
   -Charles Casper Stockham
   -Diana DeGette
   -Raymon Anthony Doane

--The candidate results were:
+The candidate results were:
   -Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
   -Diana DeGette received 73.8% of the vote and 272,892 number of votes.
   -Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

-- The winner of the election was:
+The winner of the election was:
   -Candidate Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

--The counties were:
+The counties were:
   -Jefferson
   -Denver
   -Arapahoe

--The county results were:
+The county results were:
   -Jefferson county received 10.5% of the voter turnout and 38,855 number of voters.
   -Denver county received 82.8% of the voter turnout and 306,055 number of voters.
   -Arapahoe countyreceived 6.7% of the voter turnout and 24,801 number of voters.

--The county with the largest turnout was:
+The county with the largest turnout was:
   -Denver county, which received 82.8% of the votes and 306,055 number of voters.

 ## Election-Audit Summary:
 -The PyPoll.py script can be run with any csv data in other campaigns for state and local elections that follow the same three column format of the election_results.csv.
 The script can be modified for other csv data that contains more columns or less columns to extract data like candidate name, county name, party affliation, etc. from a particular row in the csv data so that the script can be run without errors.